-GENERAL PERMI T issued this , 2015. day
+GENERAL PERMIT issued this of , 2015. day

 ADIRONDACK PARK AGENCY

 BY: Richard E. Weber, III Deputy Director, Regulatory Programs

-STATE OF NEW Y ORK)
+STATE OF NEW YORK)) ss.: COUNTY OF ESSEX)

-COUNTY OF ESS EX)

-On the day of in the year 2015, before me, the undersigned a Notary Public in and for said State, personally appeared Richard E. Weber, III personally known to me or proved to me on the basis of satisfactory evidence to be the individual whose name is subscribed to the within instrument and acknowledged to me that they executed the same in their capacity, and that by their signature on the instrument, the individual, or the person upon behalf of which the individual acted, executed the instrument.
+personally known to me or proved individual whose name is subscribe that they executed the same in the in the year 2015, before me, the undersigned te, personally appeared Richard E. Weber, III to me on the basis of satisfactory evidence to be the ed to the within instrument and acknowledged to me ir capacity, and that by their signature on the erson upon behalf of which the individual acted,

 Notary Public

 September 2015